Padmanabhaswamy Temple: Opening of the five smaller vaults in July 2011 till Supreme Court Final Judgment in July 2020

-In June 2011, the Supreme Court of India directed the authorities from the archaeology department and the fire services to open the secret chambers of the temple for inspection of the items kept inside.
-The temple has six hitherto known vaults (nilavaras), labelled as A to F, for bookkeeping purpose by the Court.
-(Since then, however, an Amicus Curie Report by Gopal Subramanium, in April 2014, reportedly found two more further subterranean vaults that have been named G and H.) While vault B has been unopened over centuries, A was possibly opened in the 1930s, and vaults C to F have been opened from time to time over recent years.
-The two priests of the temple, the 'Periya Nambi' and the 'Thekkedathu Nambi', are the custodians of the four vaults, C to F, which are opened periodically.
-The Supreme Court had directed that "the existing practices, procedures, and rituals" of the temple be followed while opening vaults C to F and using the articles inside, while Vaults A and B would be opened only for the purpose of making an inventory of the articles and then closed.
-The review of the temple's underground vaults was undertaken by a seven-member panel appointed by the Supreme Court to generate an inventory, leading to the enumeration of a vast collection of articles that are traditionally kept under lock and key.
-A detailed inventory of the temple assets, consisting of gold, jewels, and other valuables is yet to be made.
+In June 2011, the Supreme Court of India directed the authorities from the archaeology department and the fire services to open some of the secret chambers of the temple, and inventory the items kept inside.
+The two priests of the temple, the 'Periya Nambi' and the 'Thekkedathu Nambi', are the custodians of four vaults, labelled C to F, which are opened periodically.
+The Supreme Court had directed that "the existing practices, procedures, and rituals" of the temple be followed while opening vaults C to F and using the articles inside and that Vault A would be opened only for the purpose of making an inventory of the articles and then closed.
+The review of the temple's underground vaults was undertaken by a seven-member panel appointed by the Supreme Court to generate an inventory, leading to the enumeration of a vast collection of articles, that are traditionally kept under lock and key.

+As per the directive of the Supreme Court of India, inventorying of the items in vaults C, D, E and F were completed (in August 2012), and formal inventorying of vault A had commenced by the end of 2012.
+Vaults A, C, D, E and F were opened, along with their antechambers.